elec-e8408-mini-project-2025/project-documentation/user-manual.md

 ### Past sessions view

-- The past session view contains information on stored sessions.
+- The past session view contains information on stored sessions:
 - For each session the following information is shown:
   - date of the session
   - travelled distance
   - average speed
+- the watch stores at maximum five past hike sessions
+- if five hiking sessions have been recorded, the oldest entry will be overwritten when the next session begins

 ### Settings view